 First aid equipment and facilities

 The Health and Safety (First-Aid) Regulations 1981 require that employers provide “adequate and appropriate” first-aid equipment and facilities.
 A first-aid needs assessment will decide how much and what equipment and facilities you need to provide, but at minimum, you should have a first-aid kit with suitable contents.
-For an organisation with low-risk work activities, the Health and Safety Executive recommends a kit should include the following as a minimum:
+For an organisation with low-risk work activities, the Health and Safety Executive recommend a kit should include the following as a minimum:

 - A leaflet with general guidance on first aid;